Skip to main content

 Getting Started Page

-After onboarding, the Getting Started page acts as your setup checklist with four milestones:
+After onboarding, the Getting Started page acts as your setup checklist with milestones:

 Initiate a Settlement